Editor's Note — This article was first published in June 2015. It was reformatted and updated in May 2018.

-This legendary wellness resort on the Gulf of Thailand might be in its 20th year, but it continues to be ahead of the game.
+This wellness resort on the Gulf of Thailand was founded in 1995, but it continues to be ahead of the game.

-The spa recently added new fitness programs to its formidable list of offerings, and introduced a cutting-edge training chamber that's said to increase the body's ability to burn calories.
+The spa has added new fitness programs to its formidable list of offerings, and introduced a cutting-edge training chamber that's said to increase the body's ability to burn calories.

 In addition to having over 200 spa treatments to choose from, there's a staff of doctors, nutritionists, acupuncturists, physiotherapists and naturopaths on site.